jonezy35/NSM-Lite/Bash_Script_Instrucitons.md

 git clone https://github.com/jonezy35/NSM-Lite.git

 cd NSM-Lite

+sudo ./Install.sh
 ```

-You will then need to edit the `inventory.yml` file to specify where you want to install.

-If you want to install on a remote machine you will uncomment lines 6-9 and it will look like the following:

-If you don't have an ssh key file and don't want to generate one, you can leave line 9 commented out and add `--ask-pass` to every command you run (to authenticate with the remote machine).

-If you wish to test your ansible connection to the remote host, you can use the `ping_test.yml` playbook provided.
-Simply run:

-`ansible-playbook playbooks/ping_test.yml`

-If you setup your inventory file correctly, you should get green "ok" response.

-If you want to install on your local machine you will uncomment lines 11 and 12 and it will look like the following:

-Once you have edited and saved your `inventory.yml` file, you can now install with:

-`ansible-playbook playbooks/NSM_install.yml --ask-become`

-`--ask-become` will prompt for the sudo password for the machine you are installing the NSM kit on.

-The playbook will then prompt you to input your desired password for the `elastic` user and the `kibana_system` user.

 Once installed, you can access kibana at http://\<your IP\>:5601

-The default login credentials are `elastic` and `<the password you chose for the elastic user>`
+The default login credentials are `elastic` and `password`

-The install can take awhile depending on how many CPU cores you have and what other processes you are running.
-However, the install is completely automated after this step, so feel free to walk away, have some coffee, play some video games.
-The NSM install will be ready for you when you return.

-Once the installation is complete, you can utilize the provided PCAP to create logs for analysis with the following command:
+Once the installation is complete, you can utilize the provided PCAP to create logs for analysis.

-`ansible-playbook playbooks/run_pcap.yml --ask-become`

-This playbook will populate your kibana dashboard/ discover with logs from February of 2022 for analysis.

 ## PCAP